Understanding Restraining Orders in Nashville

 We know how to handle contentious divorces in Nashville

-With more than 30 years of combined family law experience, we at Miller Upshaw Family Law, PLLC have seen the underhanded tactics people can resort to during divorce.
+With our 40 years of combined family law experience, we at Miller Upshaw Family Law, PLLC have seen the underhanded tactics people can resort to during divorce.
 We do not hesitate to aggressively seek restraining orders and other special relief to prevent or halt conduct that damages our clients’ rights.
 On Woodland Street in historic Edgefield, our Nashville office is within sight of the courthouse and offers free parking.
-Call us today at 615-454-9899 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.